arpetti/LEDITA/README.md

     npm install -g karma
     ```

+    For Mac, use ```sudo```

-    Note: For Windows 64 bit, the default Karma Chrome launcher configuration points to the wrong location for Chrome.
+    For Windows 64 bit, the default Karma Chrome launcher configuration points to the wrong location for Chrome.
     Fix it by modifying the following file (check your environment variable for value of PATH)

     ```